ICRAR/daliuge/docs/dataflow.rst

 applications or programmers.
 A similar example is the ``make`` tool, where the programmer focuses on defining each target and its dependencies.
-The burden of exploring parallelism to efficiently execute many individual compiling tasks in a correct order lies within the responsibility of the Make utility.
+The burden of exploring parallelism to efficiently execute many individual compiling tasks in a correct order lies within the responsibility of the ``make`` utility.

 Graph
 ^^^^^